-Prior to their presentation, each student is required to submit by e-mail to Gabrielle Gary a word document containing a project overview.
+Prior to their presentation, each student is required to submit by e-mail to Brad Richards a word document containing a project overview.
 The overview should be single-spaced, 12-point font, 250 words or less.
 Project title, department and author name(s) are to be clearly indicated at the top of the sheet.
 Project overviews will be used to inform the judges of the important aspects of the project by providing a brief background, a statement of the problem, methods used with results, and conclusions.

 2. COMMUNICATION (40%)

 The team’s ability to effectively convey to the audience their project’s objective, approach and conclusion is weighted the highest in this competition.
 Verbal communication, diagrams, demonstrations, etc. can all be used to explain and support the project’s design objective.
 Each member of the team is expected to participate to some extent in the presentation, either verbally or as a demonstrator, just as they were required to participate in the project itself.

 TIP: It is strongly recommended that teams do not give the same presentation they gave to their respective departments.
 The judges comprising this competition hail from a wide variety of technology and industry backgrounds.
 As such, while they are all technically savvy, teams should not expect them to be subject matter experts in the team’s particular field of study.
 Each team may therefore want to consider modifying their departmental presentations to fit the broader nature of this audience.

 Scoring in this category is based on a team’s design approach.
 Specifically, how well did a team achieve its stated design objectives through implementation of a technically sound strategy.